paulhake/building_block_guardrails/lab_exercises/watsonx-guardrails-lab.md

 ## Bonus Challenges (If Time Permits)

 ### Challenge 1: Multi-language Testing
 Test guardrails with non-English content to understand limitations.
+Current guardrails are tested for English only, sometimes they will work just fine with other languages but you should experiment.

 ### Challenge 2: Custom Metric Group
 Create a metric group for a specific industry (healthcare, finance, education).

 ### Challenge 3: Performance Optimization
 Measure latency for different metric combinations and optimize.
+(Hint: use Python "time" module in your lab notebook)

 ---